Basil Pesto Spaghetti Squash Pasta – An easy and healthy spaghetti squash pasta dinner tossed with basil pesto and sun dried tomatoes.

 - 4 ounces thin slices of fresh mozzarella

-- Heat 1/2 tablespoon olive oil in a skilet; add garlic and cook for 20 seconds or until fragrant.
+- Meanwhile, heat 1/2 tablespoon olive oil in a skillet; add garlic and cook for 20 seconds or until fragrant.

 - Add sun dried tomatoes and cook for 30 seconds, stirring frequently.

 - Stir in basil pesto; cook for 1 minute and remove from heat.
 Set aside.